 However, the collective response from the game community didn’t go unnoticed.
 The strong reaction came from a feeling of being deprived of the opportunity to express oneself through mechanics and systems.

-From a hybrid point of view, it wasn’t the unfamiliar of the medium’s technique and style, i.e. the data work, that captured my attention.
-It was the expectations on the static story structure and the surprise of making it dynamic that rocked my tacit ecological agreement of letting the show motivate itself.
+From a hybrid point of view, it wasn’t the unfamiliarity of the medium’s technique and style, i.e., the data work, that captured my attention.
+It was the expectations of the static story structure and the surprise of making it dynamic that rocked my tacit ecological agreement of letting the show motivate itself.

 Static story structure constituting the base to an innovation